-Just because it’s the holiday season doesn’t mean everyone is taking a break.
-In fact, cybercriminals increase their efforts this time of year when you might not be paying as close attention, or when you’re putting sensitive data out there more often.
+Cybercriminals never take a break.
+In fact, cybercriminals have been increasing their efforts when you might not be paying as close attention, or when you’re putting sensitive data out there more often.

 The most common way that scammers steal money, bank account info, passwords, credit cards, and Social Security numbers?
 They simply ask for them.
 The IRS continues to see people fall victim to phishing scams every single day.

 We recently told you about a new email involving tax transcripts that could affect an entire business network if opened.
 But here, we’ll go over the top seven things every employee should do every time they receive any email.

 Take these steps to protect against phishing and email scams.

 It’s OK, really.
 Encourage your employees to never open a link or attachment from an unknown source – especially if it seems suspicious.
 Even if the email comes from a familiar source, proceed with caution.
 Scammers are experts at disguising as trusted businesses, friends, family, and the IRS.